Stain Removal Tips for Holiday Homes & Airbnb Lets

 Here are some tips to help you remove those stubborn stains…

 Bedding, linen and towels

-With bedding and towel costs running into three figures, replacing stained items simply isn’t cost effective.
-Luckily, many stains can be removed with a bit of perseverance.
+With bedding and towels costs running into three figures, replacing stained items simply isn’t cost-effective.
+Luckily, most stains are easy to remove if caught before washing and with a bit of perseverance.